-Charts are used in many places in Stackdriver Monitoring.
+Charts are used in many places in Cloud Monitoring.
 Charts appear on dashboards, which can display multiple charts.
 Single charts appear in Metrics Explorer and in the interface for configuring alerting conditions.

 All charts share a common user interface; you interact with them using the same techniques, regardless of where they appear.
 This page describes how to use charts to analyze and interact with your data.
 For information on creating charts, either to add to a dashboard or by using Metrics Explorer, see Creating charts.